kyma-project/kyma/docs/service-mesh/10-02-no-access.md

   kubectl get virtualservice --all-namespaces
   ```

+2. Restart the Pods of the Istio Ingress Gateway to force them to recreate their configuration:
+     ```
+     kubectl delete pod -l app=istio-ingressgateway -n istio-system
+     ```

+If the above solution doesn't work you need to change image of Istio Ingress Gateway to allow further investigation.
+Kyma uses distroless Istio images which are more secure, but you cannot execute commands inside of them.

+1. Edit the Istio Ingress Gateway Deployment:

+    ```
+   kubectl edit deployment -n istio-system istio-ingressgateway
+    ```

+   Find the `ingress-sds` container and delete the `-distroless` suffix.

 2. Check all ports used by the Istio Ingress Gateway:
   ```
   kubectl exec -t -n istio-system $(kubectl get pod -l app=istio-ingressgateway -n istio-system | grep "istio-ingressgateway" | awk '{print $1}') -- netstat -lptnu